return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/netronome/nfp/nfpcore/nfp_cppcore_c.rst

 Return
 ------

-length of the io, or -ERRNO
+0 on success, or -ERRNO

 .. _`nfp_cpp_area_writel`: